Customer Insights – Machine Translation in Action

 Our client from the contact center industry also pointed out that one way of improving MT quality could be to have texts written in line with clearly defined standards so that they are suitable for localization later on.
 After all, if an original text is poorly written, then we can’t expect a machine to interpret it correctly and produce high-quality output.
 This approach could help to further improve MT content in the future.

-So where and when does it make sense to use MT?
+Where and when does it make sense to use machine translation?

 Both companies employ machine translation for text types like product documentation, help content, and software UI, reflecting an overall trend towards using MT for large content volumes that otherwise would have been too expensive if purely human translation were used.
-What’s important to note here is that this content tends to be technical – meaning that comprehensibility takes precedence over stylistic perfection.
+What’s important to note here is that this content tends to be technical.
+This means that comprehensibility takes precedence over stylistic perfection.
 For example, it’s ideal for texts like technical instructions, as the language used here doesn’t need to be particularly polished.

 How does machine translation hold up against conventional translation?